Nebraska Revised Statute 23-1503.01

 (2) Printed forms primarily intended to be used for recordation purposes shall have a one-inch margin on the two vertical sides and a one-inch margin on the bottom of the page.
 Nonessential information such as page numbers or customer notations may be placed within the side and bottom margins.

-(3) All instruments submitted for recording shall be on paper measuring at least eight and one-half inches by eleven inches and not larger than eight and one-half inches by fourteen inches.
-The instrument shall be printed, typewritten, or computer-generated in black ink on white paper of not less than twenty-pound weight without watermarks or other visible inclusions.
+(3) All instruments submitted for recording shall measure at least eight and one-half inches by eleven inches and not larger than eight and one-half inches by fourteen inches.
+The instrument shall be printed, typewritten, or computer-generated in black ink on a white background if submitted electronically or on white paper of not less than twenty-pound weight without watermarks or other visible inclusions.
 The instrument shall be sufficiently legible to allow for a readable copy to be reproduced using the method of reproduction used by the register of deeds.
 A font size of at least eight points shall be presumed to be sufficiently legible.
 Each signature on an instrument shall be in black or dark blue ink and of sufficient color and clarity to ensure that the signature is readable when the instrument is reproduced.
 The signature may be a digital signature or an electronic signature.
 The name of each party to the instrument shall be typed, printed, or stamped beneath the original signature.
 An embossed or inked stamp shall not cover or otherwise materially interfere with any part of the instrument.

 (4) This section does not apply to: